qibebt-bioinfo/meta-apo/README.md

 The package should take less than 1 minute to install on a computer with the specifications recommended above.

-The example dataset could be found at “example” folder.
-Check the “example/Readme” for details about the demo run.
+The example dataset could be found at “examples” folder.
+Check the “examples/Readme” for details about the demo run.

 ## Manual Installation